What is Accreditation?

 Specialized or Programmatic Accreditations

 The evaluation of programs, departments, or schools that usually are parts of a total collegiate or other postsecondary institution.
 UWGB holds several specialized accreditations:

-The Austin E. Cofrin School of Business is pursuing accreditation from the Association for the Advancement of Collegiate Schools of Business (AACSB).The College of Science and Technology is pursuing accreditation from the ABET for its Bachelor of Science in Engineering Technology.
+The Austin E. Cofrin School of Business is pursuing accreditation from the Association for the Advancement of Collegiate Schools of Business (AACSB).The College of Science, Engineering and Technology is pursuing accreditation from ABET for its Bachelor of Science in Electrical Engineering.